chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 ## Setting up Automate as an OAuth Provider for Habitat Builder (Deprecated)

 {{< warning >}}
-These instructions have been deprecated in favor of using the Chef Automate installer to deploy Chef Habitat on-prem
+These instructions have been deprecated in favor of using the Chef Automate installer to deploy Chef Habitat on-prem.
 {{< /warning >}}

 To configure Chef Automate as an OAuth Provider for Habitat Builder, create a TOML file with the partial configuration below.
 Run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

-`bldr_client_id` and `bldr_client_secret` simply need to match what you configured for the corresponding values in Habitat Builder (see below).
+`bldr_client_id` and `bldr_client_secret` simply need to match what you configured for the corresponding values in Chef Habitat Builder (see below).
 However, we strongly recommend those values follow [best practices](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/) for `client_id` and `client_secret` in the Oauth2 standard.